US Foreign Policy in Action

 Chapter 13: Blended and Hybrid Approaches to Studying Contemporary U.S. Foreign Policy

-Jeffrey S. Lantis is a Professor of Political Science and Chair of the interdisciplinary Global & International Studies Program at The College of Wooster.
+Jeffrey S. Lantis is Professor of Political Science and Chair of the interdisciplinary Global & International Studies Program at The College of Wooster.
 He is also an Editor of International Studies Perspectives, an ISA flagship journal.
-He is author of several books and articles, most recently, Foreign Policy Advocacy and Entrepreneurship: How a New Generation in Congress is Shaping U.S. Engagement with the World (University of Michigan Press, 2019) and (co-authored with Patrick Homan) The Battle for U.S. Foreign Policy: Congress, Parties, and Factions in the 21st Century (Palgrave Macmillan 2020).
+He is author of several books and articles, most recently, Foreign Policy Advocacy and Entrepreneurship: How a New Generation in Congress is Shaping U.S. Engagement with the World (2019) and The Battle for U.S. Foreign Policy: Congress, Parties, and Factions in the 21st Century (2020, co-authored with Patrick Homan).
 He received the Distinguished Teacher-Scholar Award from the Active Learning in International Affairs Section of ISA in March of 2020.

-Patrick Homan is an Associate Professor of Political Science at Dominican University in River Forest, Illinois.
-He is author of Getting to 67: The Post-Cold War Politics of Arms Control Treaty Ratification (Routledge 2015) and (co-authored with Jeffrey Lantis) The Battle for U.S. Foreign Policy: Congress, Parties, and Factions in the 21st Century (Palgrave Macmillan 2020).
-Homan has worked extensively on pedagogy related initiatives including co-teaching courses with other disciplines, teaching with film, using geography in the class-room, and has received a grant and training from the Interfaith Youth Core for teaching interfaith studies.
+Patrick Homan is Associate Professor of Political Science at Dominican University in River Forest, Illinois.
+He is author of Getting to 67: The Post-Cold War Politics of Arms Control Treaty Ratification (Routledge, 2015) and The Battle for U.S. Foreign Policy: Congress, Parties, and Factions in the 21st Century (2020, co-authored with Jeffrey Lantis).
+He has worked extensively on pedagogy-related initiatives, including co-teaching courses with other disciplines, teaching with film, and using geography in the classroom, and has received a grant and training from the Interfaith Youth Core for teaching interfaith studies.

 Praise for the Second Edition of US Foreign Policy in Action